deepskystacker/DSS/Installers/README.txt

 11. Change DeepSkyStackerLive so that the choice of using the Dark Theme is controlled by the user settings.

 12. Display the FITS FILTER name in the picture list control, for information only at present.

+13. Change the text used in the language selection ComboBox to always use Latin characters.
+This is a work around a problem with DLGINIT processing and Unicode characters.

 Welcome to DeepSkyStacker 4.2.3